Verify that the father of a child born out of wedlock or out of a civil union is the child's legal father as follows:

 - A copy of the court order establishing paternity, including the court docket number and the date (file in Section #3 of the case record); or

-- As a last resort, the Financial Recovery Coordinator (FRC) can contact DCSE to verify paternity.
+- As a last resort, the Financial Recovery Coordinator (FRC) can contact DCSS to verify paternity.

 A copy of court documents showing where the father acknowledged paternity in open court.
 File a copy in Section #3 of the case record.